-On April 24, 2016 The Alice Austen House will participate in the sixteenth annual Worldwide Pinhole Photography Day (WPPD).
+On April 30, 2017 The Alice Austen House will participate in the seventeenth annual Worldwide Pinhole Photography Day (WPPD).
 The international event promotes and celebrates the art of pinhole photography by encouraging individuals to participate in the simple act of making a pinhole photograph, share their artistic vision, and help spread the unusual beauty of a historical photographic process.
 In 2014, 3,517 people from 70 countries participated in the event.
 The Alice Austen House is New York City's only official host site for this global event.

 Workshop: Make Your Own Pinhole Camera